 It’s a lovely spot to have a relaxing lunch picnic with your family.
 Besides the picturesque entrance, the garden full of tropical plants spans over 400 acres.
 It even includes a little lake where the little ones can try fishing with a traditional bamboo pole.

 See Related: 25 Best Things to do in Waikiki, Hawaii

 8. Spend a Day on the North Shore

-The iconic North Shore of Oahu should be on everyone’s things to do on Hawaii’s bucket list.
+The iconic North Shore of Oahu should be on everyone’s things to do in Hawaii list.
 Good eats, gigantic waves, beautiful beaches, and a laid-back vibe are just some of the things this part of Oahu is known for.

 Waimea Bay and Sunset Beach are two of my favorite beaches on the entire island.
 You can often find Hawaiian Green Sea Turtles and Hawaiian Monk Seals lounging on the warm sands of the North Shore.
 Right next to Sunset Beach, Pipeline is famous worldwide for its ginormous waves in the winter.

 If you get hungry, I recommend stopping at Giovanni’s Shrimp Truck next to the adorable Haleiwa Town Center.
 For a lighter option, go with Matsumoto’s Shave Ice or Island Vintage Coffee for a caffeinated pick-me-up.

 Feeling like a daredevil?

 Then don’t miss this Oahu Shark Dive Tour right off the coast of Haleiwa.
 In my opinion, there’s nothing more thrilling than getting up close and personal to these terrifying but beautiful creatures, and it is definitely a must-do if you have the gall.